 On November 1, 2002, the Partnership purchased a convertible interest rate cap from Bank of America.
 The convertible interest rate cap was purchased at a \$250,000 premium, has a cap on the floating rate index of 3%, has a notional amount of \$10,000,000 and matures on November 1, 2007.
 It effectively caps the floating rate index at 3%, so the maximum interest rate to be paid on \$10,000,000 of debt financing is 3% plus remarketing, credit enhancement, liquidity and trustee fees which aggregate to approximately 90 basis points.
-At the option of Bank of America, the converted to a fixed rate of 2.6% plus remarketing, credit enhancement, liquidity and trustee fees which aggregate to approximately credit enhancement, liquidity and trustee fees which aggregate to a fixed rate of 2.6% plus remarketing, credit enhancement, liquidity and trustee fees which aggregate to approximately 90 basis points.
+At the option of Bank of America, the convertible cap may be converted to a fixed rate swap, in which event the Partnership's interest expense would be converted to a fixed rate of 2.6% plus remarketing, credit enhancement, liquidity and trustee fees which aggregate to approximately 90 basis points for the remaining term of the agreement.
 The convertible interest rate cap is accounted for as a cash flow hedge of the variable rate debt financing.